mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     6 5

 You can first think of the code in the above format.
 However, it isn't neat to use a[i] to look up the indices and search the total length of the list to create a loop.
-Without using range() you can implement it in the following way as well.
+Without using range(), you can also implement it in the following way.

 ```python